ovh/docs/pages/cloud/vps/using-automated-backups-on-a-vps/guide.en-gb.md

 ![online backup](images/windowsbackup3.png){.thumbnail}

-Once done, your mounted backup will be accessible in your `File Explorer`.
+Once done, your mounted backup will be accessible in the `File Explorer`.

 ![file explorer](images/windowsbackup4.png){.thumbnail}